fredlcore/BSB-LAN/.github/ISSUE_TEMPLATE/bug_report.md

 **Do not remove any of these questions!
 Bug-Reports that do not contain all required information will not be accepted.
 If you cannot provide any required information, explain why this is the case.**

+**Version of the Arduino IDE**
+Please note: Versions 1.8.19 and below are not supported by this project anymore.

 **BSB-LAN Version**
 As displayed in the web-configuration or copy from `bsb-version.h` file.
 Please make sure that you have installed the most recent version from the master repository and also updated your BSB_LAN_config.h accordingly.
 We don't fix bugs for discontinued platforms (such as Arduino Mega).